joseph-w0ng/cs239hci/Design Goals.md

 What did each member contribute to this phase of the project?

-Joseph: Built the Figma prototype, contributed with design goals\
+Joseph: Built the Figma prototype, and contributed to design goals\
 Beide: Updated the problem statement, made changes to the Figma prototype, helped with design goals

 Did you use a generative AI tool?
 If so, which and how?